-Upcoming Accounting Pronouncements - In May 2014, FASB issued ASU 2014-09, Revenue from Contracts with Customers (Topic 606), which amended the existing accounting standards for revenue recognition.
-ASU 2014-09 establishes principals for recognizing revenue upon the transfer of promised goods or services to customers, in an amount that reflects the consideration to which an entity expects to be entitled in exchange for those goods or services.
+Adopted Accounting Pronouncements - As of October 1, 2020, the Organization adopted the provisions of FASB ASU 2014-09, Revenue from Contracts with Customers (Topic 606), which amended the existing accounting standards for revenue recognition.
+ASU 2014-09 established principles for recognizing revenue upon the transfer of promised goods or services to customers, in an amount that reflects the consideration to which an entity expects to be entitled in exchange for those goods or services.
+Following the adoption of the ASU, the Organization continues to recognize revenue from contracts as services are provided, which corresponds to the year in which the performance obligations for services are rendered.
+There was no material impact to the financial statements as a result of this adoption.

-In February 2016, FASB issued ASU 2016-02, Leases.
+Upcoming Accounting Pronouncements - In February 2016, FASB issued ASU 2016-02, Leases.
 ASU 2016-02 is intended to improve financial reporting about leasing transaction.
 The ASU will require organizations that lease assets to recognize assets and liabilities on the balance sheet for the rights and obligations created by those leases.

 In June 2020, FASB issued ASU 2020-05, Effective Dates for Certain Entities, which provides immediate, near-term relief for certain entities as a result of the widespread business disruptions caused by the novel coronavirus disease ("COVID-19").
-The ASU provides a limited deferral of the effective dates of ASU 2014-09 and ASU 2016-02 for entities for whom the update is either currently or imminently effective.
-As such, ASU 2014-09 will be effective for fiscal years beginning after December 15, 2019, and ASU 2016-02 will be effective for fiscal years beginning after December 15, 2019, and ASU 2016-02 will be effective for fiscal years beginning after December 15, 2019, and ASU 2016-02 will be effective for fiscal years beginning after December 15, 2019, and ASU 2016-02 will be effective for fiscal years beginning after December 15, 2019, and ASU 2016-02 will be effective for fiscal years beginning after December 15, 2019, and ASU 2016-02 will be effective for fiscal years beginning after December 15, 2019, and ASU 2016-02 will be effective for fiscal years beginning after December 15, 2019, and ASU 2016-02 will be effective for fiscal years beginning after December 15, 2021.
+The ASU provides a limited deferral of the effective date of ASU 2016-02 for entities for whom the update is either currently or imminently effective.
+As such, ASU 2016-02 will be effective for fiscal years beginning after December 15, 2021.